qdrant/landing_page/qdrant-landing/content/documentation/tutorials/neural-search.md

 ![FastAPI Swagger interface](/docs/fastapi_neural_search.png)

-Feel free to play around with it, make queries and check out the results.
+Feel free to play around with it, make queries regarding the companies in our corpus, and check out the results.

 ## Next steps